 St. George is home to Dixie State College.
 The Southwest Symphony season runs October through May.
 Nearby, theatrical and musical performances are staged at Tuacahn Amphitheater & Center for the Arts.

-A new, mult-million dollar regional airport opened in 2011.
+A new, multi-million dollar regional airport opened in 2011.
 Built on 1,203 acres, it is nearly five times the size of the old airport.
 The future looks bright for this once-quaint Utah town.